2023 Best Allied Health Services Associate Degree Trade Schools in Alabama

 Full Allied Health & Medical Assisting Services at John C Calhoun State Community College Report

-Jefferson State Community College landed the #8 spot in the 2023 rankings for the best associate degree allied health & medical assisting services programs.
+With a ranking of #8, Jefferson State Community College did quite well on this year’s best schools for allied health & medical assisting services students working on their associate degree.
 Jeff State is a medium-sized public school located in the medium-sized city of Birmingham.

 Medical Assisting majors at Jeff State take out an average of $6,247 in student loans while working on their Associate Degree.

-Read full report on Allied Health & Medical Assisting Services at Jefferson State Community College
+Full Allied Health & Medical Assisting Services at Jefferson State Community College Report

-Chattahoochee Valley Community College ranked #9 on this year’s Best Allied Health Services Associate Degree Trade Schools in Alabama list.
+With a ranking of #9, Chattahoochee Valley Community College did quite well on this year’s best schools for allied health & medical assisting services students working on their associate degree.
 CVCC is a small public school located in the rural area of Phenix City.

-Southern Union State Community College landed the #10 spot in the 2023 rankings for the best associate degree allied health & medical assisting services programs.
-Southern Union State Community College is a small public school located in the rural area of Wadley.
+Southern Union State Community College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a associate degree.
+It came in at #10 on the list.
+Southern Union State Community College is a small public school located in the remote area of Wadley.

 Best Allied Health & Medical Assisting Services Colleges in the Southeast Region